Team-BHP > Commercial Vehicles

 This was a DEMU and the horns on most of these are a bit dull when compared to a Loco horn and add to that the sound of these explosives, it wouldn't have been heard.

-tharian is online now (14) Thanks
+tharian is offline (14) Thanks

 Old 20th October 2018, 10:57 #5